-Clinic hours must be completed by the beginning of the next semester, or the student may not be able to continue in the program.
-If the student has not completed the clinic hours by the beginning of the next semester due to extenuating circumstances (COVID19, severe medical issues, etc.), the student will need to appeal to the Director or designee and a decision will be made if the student is allowed to continue in the program.
+Make-up hours and clinic hours must be completed before moving on to the next semester, or the student may not be able to continue in the program.
+If the student has not completed the make-up hours or clinic hours by the beginning of the next semester due to extenuating circumstances (COVID19, severe medical issues, etc.), the student will need to appeal to the Director or designee and a decision will be made if the student is allowed to continue in the program.